Kamil Abdul Rahim: Career

 1964–1955: Ambassador Extraordinary & Plenipotentiary of the Arab League at the United Nations, Director of the Arab Information Center in the United States.

 1952: Doctor of Law, Rollins College, Florida.

 1951: Appointed by the Egyptian government to sign the Peace Treaty with Japan at the War Memorial in San Francisco on September 8, 1951.

 1950: Chief Delegate of Egypt and President to the International Civil Aviation Organization in Montreal, Canada.

 1953: Members of the U.S. Congress mentioned Rahim as a possible candidate for the U.N.
 Secretary General.

 1954–1948: Ambassador Extraordinary & Plenipotentiary to the United States.
 Chief Delegate and Permanent Representative of Egypt for the 5th session of the United Nations Assembly.

 1948–1946: Ambassador Plenipotentiary Under Secretary of State for the Ministry of Foreign Affairs.

 1944–1946: Minister Plenipotentiary to the Soviet Union.
 First diplomat to establish diplomatic relations between Egypt and the Soviet Union.

 1942–1944: Minister Plenipotentiary to Turkey.

 1939–1942: Various assignments in the Ministry of Foreign Affairs.

 1936–1938: Chargé d'Affaires in Poland.

 1934–1936: Director of Budgets, Ministry of Finance.

 1932–1934: Engaged in private business, founded the Egyptian Petroleum Co-Operative.

 1930–1931: Director, Bureau of Commercial Relations, Ministry of Commerce and Industry.

-1929–1931: Various government assignments, participated in the Henderson-Mahmoud Pasha Negations of the Anglo-Egyptian Treaty.
+1929–1931: Various government assignments, participated in the Henderson-Mahmoud Pasha Negotiations of the Anglo-Egyptian Treaty.

 Accomplishments

-Rahim published The Hearts Cure: Selected verses from the Holy Kuran Traditions of the Prophet Muhammed.
-Established two social welfare programs for the underprivileged and orphans.
-He was influential in establishing and building of the mosque and the Islamic Center of Washington.
+Rahim published The Hearts Cure: Selected verses from the Holy Kuran Traditions of the Prophet Muhammed, established two social welfare programs for the underprivileged and orphans, and was influential in establishing and building the mosque at the Islamic Center of Washington.